 Dan 4:24-25 "this is the interpretation, O king, and this is the decree of the Most High, which has come upon my lord the king: They shall drive you from men, your dwelling shall be with the beasts of the field, and they shall make you eat grass like oxen.
 They shall wet you with the dew of heaven, and seven times shall pass over you, till you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses."

-The interpretation of the dream was that King Nebuchadnezzar would become insane.
-He would be driven out from men to live among the beasts in the field.
-Without any roofing, his body would be wet with dew every morning.
+The interpretation of the dream was that King Nebuchadnezzar would become insane and driven out from men to live among the beasts in the field.
+Without any roofing his body would be wet with dew every morning.
 And just like an ox, he would eat grass in the field.
 He lived like an animal for seven years!
-His hair was likened to eagles’ feathers and his nails like birds’ claws.
+His hair was likened to eagle's feathers and his nails like bird's claws.

-The greatest humility – the great Babylonian King Nebuchadnezzar was reduced to an animal feeding on grass and living in the open fields.
-Even beggars have more dignity than him! (cf. Jesus' birth)
+The greatest humility - the great Babylonian King Nebuchadnezzar was reduced to an animal feeding on grass and living in the open fields.
+Even beggars have more dignity then him. (cf. Jesus' birth)

 Dan 4:33 That very hour the word was fulfilled concerning Nebuchadnezzar; he was driven from men and ate grass like oxen; his body was wet with the dew of heaven till his hair had grown like eagles' feathers and his nails like birds' claws.

 Our Lord's Birth in Humility